Jquintero08/ShareTea-Website/README.md

 Click the Sign In option on the top right using OAuth and enter account details.

 **Features**
-- Translate button on the bottom of the home page with other functional icons
+ - Translate button on the bottom of the home page with other functional icons.
  - Order screen to allow for the completion of an order.

 ## Manager View